Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

-which corresponds to the minimax rate over the class of Lipschitz functions. \end{theorem}
+which corresponds to the minimax rate over the class $\cl^{0, \beta} (L)$. \end{theorem}

-The proof of Theorem~\ref{thm:minimax-regression} is given in Section~\ref{ap:minimax}.
-The core of the proof of Theorem~\ref{thm:minimax-regression} relies on the two new properties about Mondrian trees stated in Section~\ref{sec:properties-mondrian}.
-Corollary~\ref{lem:diameter} allows to control the bias of Mondrian Trees (first term on the right-hand side of Equation~\ref{eq:risk-regression}), while Proposition~\ref{prop:number-cells} helps in controlling the variance of Mondrian Trees (second term on the right-hand side of Equation~\ref{eq:risk-regression}).
+The proof of Theorem~\ref{thm:minimax-regression} is given in Section~\ref{sec:proofs}.
+It relies on the properties about Mondrian partitions stated in Section~\ref{sec:properties-mondrian}.
+Namely, Corollary~\ref{lem:diameter} allows to control the bias of Mondrian Trees (first term on the right-hand side of Equation~\ref{eq:risk-regression}), while Proposition~\ref{prop:number-cells} helps in controlling the variance of Mondrian Trees (second term on the right-hand side of Equation~\ref{eq:risk-regression}).